-The Integration of Bible with Academic Subjects:
+The Integration of Bible Verses in Academic Curriculum Resources: Is This Necessary?

 Our business sells both Christian curriculum and non-religious curriculum.
 Over the years, we have represented several suppliers and a few distributors; some are Christian companies or ministries, some are secular.
 We also write and publish some curriculum under the imprint of “Peppermint Stick Learning Company Inc.”.
 As evangelical Christians, lesson material that we publish does have a Biblical perspective on specific issues if/when these come up within the topics (e.g. creation/evolution, ethics, environmental care, morality).
 However, we are different than most “Christian curriculum companies” in that most of the curriculum we write and publish does NOT integrate narratives about a Christian worldview or Bible verses into the main lesson on a regular basis.
 Generally, most resources are quite suitable for both Christian and non-Christian teachers to use at home or in private or public classrooms.